Study an environmental engineering master’s that gives you the technical, professional, digital and transferable skills needed in industry.

 If you have a first degree in engineering or natural sciences and want to specialise in environmental and sustainable processes, our new MSc is a good choice for you.

 Our course teaches you the core environmental engineering principles and supplements this with the digital expertise needed in industry.
 You’ll learn how to use professional environmental management analysis and modelling IT packages for compliance, data processing and visualisation.
 On top of this, our degree develops your skills in interdisciplinary teamwork, effective communication, networking and time and resource management.

 You’ll learn from academics with expertise in environmental aspects of chemical engineering.
-Based in our Department of Chemical Engineering, you’ll benefit from our national and international industrial links and research collaborations.
-This makes sure you study content enriched with relevant and realistic scenarios and case studies.
+Based in our Department of Chemical Engineering, you’ll benefit from our national and international industrial links and research collaborations, making sure you study relevant and realistic scenarios and case studies.

 We aim to develop your skills so that when you graduate you have a wide choice of career opportunities ahead of you.
 Our course’s multidisciplinary approach helps prepare you to work as an environmental engineer in the public and private sectors.
 You could work in consultancy firms, environmental management and manufacturing, or sustainable product distribution.
 Or you could play a critical role in stakeholder policy negotiations between economists, lawyers, engineers and environmentalists.

 Some of our graduates choose to further their studies on one of our PhD programmes or with other leading institutions.